aspose-zip/Aspose.ZIP-API-References/english/python-net/aspose.zip.saving/bzip2compressionsettings/_index.md

 ## Bzip2CompressionSettings class

-Settings for Bzip2 compression method.
+Settings for Bzip2 compression within a ZIP archive.

 The Bzip2CompressionSettings type exposes the following members:
 ## Constructors